For questions about the philosophy major/minor, contact Dr. Matthew Braddock, Associate Professor of Philosophy. Email: firstname.lastname@example.org

 Here are five reasons to major (or minor) in philosophy:

 The fact is that philosophy majors make good money.
-In fact, according to national data compiled by PayScale, philosophy majors earn more money than the following majors: business, accounting, biology, education, teacher education, psychology, sociology, criminal justice, english, communication, music, and all other majors in the humanities.
+In fact, according to national data compiled by PayScale in 2019, philosophy majors earn more money than the following majors: business, business management, accounting, nursing, biology, education, teacher education, psychology, sociology, criminal justice, english, communication, and all other majors in the humanities (e.g. spanish, history, music, art, etc).
 These facts are not surprising because the philosophy major equips you with the skills necessary for professional success.

 If you love big questions, big debates, and want to make better sense of yourself, your world, and what really matters in life, then philosophy is for you.